jbfriedrich/jason.re/content/posts/2024-05-19-focus-and-expertise.md

 I guess I needed a reminder that no skill is "just magic" and no one has fully figured it out.
 Just decisions and "best guesses" based on experience, exposure and usage.
 I also needed the confirmation that the brain works a little bit like a muscle, in some regards.
 Staying "in focus" just needs a little "training".
 But the ability will come back over time.

 That is a relief.
 And it will come in handy, as I am an "individual contributor" again since February.
 I started my Azure training two weeks ago with the eventual goal to become a certified [Azure Solutions Architect](https://learn.microsoft.com/en-us/credentials/certifications/azure-solutions-architect/).

-Godspeed and good luck to me.
+I am looking forward to my (virtual) in-class training starting Monday.